MHammad33/Product-Store/README.md

 - **UI with ShadCN**

   - Styled with ShadCN components, ensuring a responsive, cohesive interface
+  - Provides a modern design aesthetic with ease of customization

 - **End-to-End Testing**
   - Validated with Playwright for reliable, comprehensive E2E testing